kytwb/ferdi/README.md

 ## What makes Ferdi different from Franz?

-### Removed unproductive paywalls and other other interruptions
+### Removes unproductive paywalls and other other interruptions
 - [x] Removes the counter-productive fullscreen app delay inviting users to upgrade
 - [x] Removes pages begging you to donate after registration
 - [x] Removes "Franz is better together" popup